helnik/helnik.github.io/_posts/2024-06-19-Building a Scalable Real-Time Data Pipeline with Event Hub, Stream Analytics, Parquet, ADLS, and ADX.md

 [Parquet](https://parquet.apache.org/docs/){:target="_blank"} is an open-source, columnar storage file format designed to bring efficiency compared to row-based files like CSV or JSON.
 It was developed by Cloudera and Twitter and is now an open-source project under the Apache Software Foundation.
 Key features of Parquet files:

 - **Columnar Storage**: Unlike traditional row-based storage formats, Parquet stores data in columns, which allows for efficient data compression and encoding schemes, reducing storage space.
 - **Efficient Compression**: Parquet supports various compression algorithms (e.g., Snappy, Gzip, LZO), which can significantly reduce the storage footprint of your data.
-Better compression ratios means less I/O and faster data scans,which can be significant in cloud environments.
+Better compression ratios means less I/O and faster data scans, which can be significant in cloud environments.
 - **Efficient Query Performance**: Columnar storage enables faster read times for analytical queries that only need a subset of columns.
 - **Schema Evolution**: Parquet supports schema evolution, allowing you to add new columns without breaking existing data.